Mulligan stew is a family-friendly, easy stew made with tender stew meat, potatoes, corn, carrots, peas, green beans, and a perfect blend of spices.

-Mulligan stew is a family friendly easy stew made with tender stew meat, potatoes, corn, carrots, peas, green beans and a perfect blend of Italian spices.
 This delectable stew is easily made in a Dutch oven but can be adapted for a slow cooker.
-With the use of frozen vegetables and precut stew meat prep work on this recipe is a breeze.
-I love to serve it with Best Cornbread Recipe or Easy Herb Cloverleaf Rolls.
+Prep work on this recipe is a breeze, as frozen vegetables and precut stew meat are used.
+I love to serve it with the corn muffins or cheddar beer bread.

-First add the flour, onion powder, garlic powder and freshly ground black pepper to a large zipper seal bag and shake to combine.
-Now add the beef stew meat and shake to coat.
 Heat a little vegetable oil in a Dutch oven over medium heat.
-Using a pair of tongs remove the beef one piece at a time and add to the pan reserving any flour mixture left in the bag.
-Brown the beef on all sides removing to a plate when complete.
+Using a pair of tongs, remove the beef one piece at a time and add to the pan, reserving any flour mixture left in the bag.
+Brown the beef on all sides, removing it to a plate when complete.

-Now add a little more vegetable oil to the Dutch oven over medium heat.
 Add the chopped onion and cook until slightly translucent and lightly browned on the edges.
-Sprinkle in remaining flour and cook for about two minutes stirring constantly.
-Add the oregano, basil and marjoram and cook for about one half minute stirring continuously.
-Now stir in the beef broth and cook for a couple of minutes to smooth and thicken the gravy.
-Add the browned beef back to the pan, cover and place in the oven for about one hour.
+Sprinkle in remaining flour and cook for about two minutes, stirring constantly.
+Add the oregano, basil, and marjoram and cook for about a minute, stirring continuously.

 Mulligan Stew